Blockchain Explorer

 Blockchain explorers are used extensively for:

-• Due diligence: Verify wallet claims (“I hold 100 BTC” — check the address)
+• Due diligence: Verify wallet claims (“I hold 100 BTC”) by checking the address directly

 • Hack tracing: Trace stolen funds across wallets in real time